 2. Authenticate Your Email

 This part can be tricky.
 However, the solution is to verify that you are indeed who you claim to be and that your emails are legitimate.
 Why?
-It’s simple: email service providers, like Gmail, trust authenticated emails more than unauthenticated ones.
+It’s simple: email service providers like Gmail, trust authenticated emails more than unauthenticated ones.

 And if your ConvertKit email is authenticated, the ESP is more likely to deliver those emails straight into your recipients’ inboxes.
-Here are the four methods you can use to authenticate your email so it won’t be trapped in the spam filter.

-- Domain Keys Identified Mail (DKIM) – DKIM makes sure that your emails are not tampered with during the sending process.
+• Domain Keys Identified Mail (DKIM) – DKIM makes sure that your emails are not tampered with during the sending process.

 Note: You may experience a temporary drop in your open rate after setting up authentication records.